intissarMez/wakanda-studio/installation.md

 ## Choose : mobile or web app ?
 We can choose the kind of app we want to create : mobile, web or both.

-Let’s say we want to create an Android app with Ionic2.
+Let’s say we want to create an *Android app with Ionic2*.

-To do that, we're going to open the studio, (add studio icon here) and click on "Create a new solution": (entourer le bouton sur l'image)
+To do that, we're going to open the studio, (add studio icon here) and click on **"Create a new solution"**:

 <img src="img/hp-initial.png"/>